Brandon Trost

-Brandon Scott Trost (born August 29, 1981) is an American cinematographer, screenwriter, and film director whose credits include writing and directing The FP (2011) with his brother Jason.
+Brandon Scott Trost (born August 29, 1981) is an American cinematographer and director.

-He started as cinematographer of a number of independent/low-budget projects like Crank: High Voltage, Halloween II and MacGruber, before becoming a frequent collaborator of Seth Rogen, working on films like This Is the End, Neighbors, The Interview and The Night Before, until he worked solo as director of An American Pickle.

-Trost then became active as cinematographer of big-budget films like Sonic the Hedgehog 2 and its sequel, as well as Coyote vs. Acme.

 Early life and education

 Trost was born in 1981 in Los Angeles, California, to Karen (née French) and Ron Trost, a special effects coordinator.

 His grandfather, Scott Maitland, was an assistant director, and his great-grandfather was a stuntman.
 His uncle was actor Victor French.

+He grew up in Frazier Park, California, with his brother Jason and sister Sarah.

+Trost attended at the Frazier Mountain High School and later graduated from the Los Angeles Film School.

-Trost has cited Andrew Laszlo as one of his favorite cinematographers, calling Streets of Fire "one of the most amazing-looking movies from the 1980s."
+He has cited Andrew Laszlo as one of his favorite cinematographers, calling Streets of Fire "one of the most amazing-looking movies from the 1980s."

-He attended Frazier Mountain High School and later graduated from Los Angeles Film School.
-He grew up in Frazier Park, California with his brother Jason and sister Sarah.
+Career

+Trost is a cinematographer, screenwriter, and film director, whose credits include writing and directing The FP with his brother Jason.

+Brandon started as cinematographer of a number of independent/low-budget projects like Crank: High Voltage, Halloween II and MacGruber, before becoming a frequent collaborator of Seth Rogen, working in films like This Is the End, Neighbors, The Interview and The Night Before, while making a solo debut as director with An American Pickle.

+Trost has since become an active cinematographer of big-budget productions like the Sonic the Hedgehog sequels and Coyote vs. Acme.